Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 It usually takes time to see results from your organic SEO efforts.
 You can turn to paid search advertising if you want to expedite positive performance and increase your practice visibility in search results.

-An example of ads appearing above organic results in a Google search.
+An example of ads above organic results in a Google search.

 These are referred to as pay-per-click (PPC) or cost-per-click (CPC) advertisements.
 As their names suggest, you pay each time a person clicks your featured link to arrive at your website.
-You can decide how much you’re willing to spend on each click, and set overall daily budgets.
+You can decide how much you’re willing to spend on each click and set overall daily budgets accordingly.

-Online reputation refers to any information patients find about your practice across various websites.
+Online reputation refers to any information patients discover about your practice across various websites.
 Typically, and most often, online reputation refers to the quality, quantity, and frequency of patient reviews.
-In a 2021 survey, patients identified reviews from other patients as the most influential online resource when deciding on a healthcare provider.
+Many patients won't select a healthcare provider without positive, recent reviews.

 Ask satisfied patients for feedback

-Research shows 71% of patients use online reviews as their first step in finding a new doctor, and 69%will only consider a physician with an average star rating of four or higher.
-Delivering on patient demand, and gathering reviews from satisfied patients, are critical to your patient acquisition strategy.
+Many patients use online reviews as their first step in finding a new doctor.
+Of Gen Z, 62% won't even consider a provider with no online reviews.
+Delivering on patient demand, and gathering reviews from satisfied patients, is critical to your patient acquisition strategy.

 To obtain patient feedback, just ask.
 The most efficient option is to send each patient an automated patient satisfaction survey via email or text after their visit.
 Digital surveys often inspire patients to post testimonials to your website or submit reviews to other popular healthcare online resources.